pydanny/cached-property/README.rst

 * Pip, Django, Werkzueg, Bottle, Pyramid, and Zope for having their own implementations.
 This package uses an implementation that matches the Bottle version.
 * Reinout Van Rees for pointing out the `cached_property` decorator to me.
 * My awesome wife `@audreyr`_ who created `cookiecutter`_, which meant rolling this out took me just 15 minutes.
+* @tinche for pointing out the threading issue and providing a solution.
+* @bcho for providing the time-to-expire feature

 .. _`@audreyr`: https://github.com/audreyr
 .. _`cookiecutter`: https://github.com/audreyr/cookiecutter